Back to Gate of Authority

 • can be resisted when it contradicts God,

-• submission to error is not virtue but sin.
+• submission to error is not but sin.

 Modernists train souls to think love means never opposing.
 But Scripture commands opposition to error.